 Conservatorship is available to frail elderly and physically and mentally disabled adult residents who are unable to provide for their own basic needs for health, food, clothing, or shelter, and/or are unable to manage financial resources or resist fraud or undue influence.
-Public Guardian staff coordinate the conservatee’s care, including the arrangement of placement and treatment, and management of finances under the jurisdiction of the Superior Court.
+Public Guardian/Conservator staff coordinate the conservatee’s care, including the arrangement of placement and treatment, and management of finances under the jurisdiction of the Superior Court.

 The Conservatorship Process